oshaughn/research-projects-RIT/README.md

   * Wysocki, O'Shaughnessy,  Fong, Lange: GPU optimizations
   * ...

-## Relationship to version of rapid_pe in lalsuite
+## Relationship to rapid_pe
-Chris Pankow has also been maintaining a [port of the original rapid_pe as part of lalsuite](https://github.com/lscsoft/lalsuite/tree/master/lalinference/python/lalinference/rapid_pe).
-While this code is unreviewed and has many API and workflow differences, the underlying likelihood evaluation procedure has been the same (until the recent GPU rewrite).
-We hope to eventually merge the codebases, likely by modernizing the version in lalsuite and/or by ports of rapid_pe techniques to next-generation PE codes.
+RIFT and rapid_pe are two forks of the original implementation presented in Pankow  et al. 2015.
+RIFT and rapid_pe are now disseminated in a common git repository https://git.ligo.org/rapidpe-rift/, and share common code (i.e, the ``integrate_likelihood_extrinsic_batchmode`` executable).

 ## Version numbers